patagonia2019/radioaws/ios/README.md

 It is an object graph and persistence framework provided by Apple in the macOS and iOS operating systems.
 It was introduced in Mac OS X 10.4 Tiger and iOS with iPhone SDK 3.0.
 It allows data organized by the relational entity–attribute model to be serialized into XML, binary, or SQLite stores.
 In this aplication the persistence is done using SQLite.

-### Code testint
+### Code Testing

-Automatically exercise the features of the application and check the results, like JSON parsing and test asynchronous calls for REST API using expectation.
+Automatically exercise the features of the application and check the results, like JSON parsing and test asynchronous calls for REST API using expectations.
 Code testing serves as great documentation, confidence to constantly refactor, architecture health, perspective on the API design, but it is not realistic to achieve high coverage.
 Here there are 4 classes to make Unit Testing: __LDLARadioTests__, __RTCatalogTests__, __RNATests__ and __BookmarkTests__.
 They inherit setup and json helpers from __BaseTests__ class.